MSF-UK/HHOT-Handbook/README.md

 1. First input the dates that the observations started and stopped.
 Use this format: **day/month/year.**
 2. Enter the department, facility, ward and profession into the criteria table columns.
 This should be in a series of dropdown menus.
 Then press refresh and the data analysis will be carried out for you.
 Adjust the criteria in the table, depending on what data you want to analyse, for example doctors handwashing hygiene in the burns ward of UCLH.

 If you are having issues at this step it is likely due to a issue with details.
 It may be that at the copy-paste step a detail was changed between documents.
-Please double check that the form was downloaded correctly from Kobo
+Please double check that the form was downloaded correctly from Kobo.

-Here is a example of what a correct download looks like [Kobo Data Download Example](Example%20Folder/Kobotoolbox%20Data%20Download%20Example.xlsx)
+Here is a example of what a correct download looks like.
+[Kobo Data Download Example](Example%20Folder/Kobotoolbox%20Data%20Download%20Example.xlsx)

 Here is a example of what the HHOT fomatting looks like in use, it may be useful as a point of reference.